Bartacus/BartacusBundle/Resources/doc/getting-started/locale.rst

 ========

 The locale on the request is set from the TSFE locale context on the domain you are on.
-It uses the ``sys_language_isocode`` which is automatically derived by TYPO3 from your ``sys_language`` settings in the backend.
+It derives from the ``locale_all`` in your TypoScript and used without the encoding.
 Optionally you can override this field in your TypoScript config.

 Content elements
 ----------------